JaapSuter/jaapsuter.github.com/_posts/2009-12-1-frozen-futures.markdown

 ### Jaap
 Good point - increase the viability of cryonics, and I'd be more inclined to let it sit.

-**The last thing you want to do before getting frozen is piss off a lot of people.**
+The last thing you want to do before getting frozen is piss off a lot of people.

 I think the button's temptation boils down to curiousity.

 You can sort of see it as a bandwidth issue.
-The more shit happens before I die, the more stuff I can cram through my own IO ports, the closer I get to the intellectual finish line.
+The more things happen in my local universe before I die, the more I can cram through my own IO ports, and the closer I get to the intellectual finish line.

 We're talking about moving a millimeter forward on a lightyear long scale, but I